 Guild Mortgage overview

-Guild Mortgage is an online and brick-and-mortar lender, established in 1960, with approximately 4,400 employees operating from more than 200 branches in 32 states.
+Guild Mortgage is an online and brick-and-mortar lender, established in 1960, with more than 4,000 employees operating from over 200 branches.
 The lender offers a range of mortgage products, the “MyMortgage” online portal and local in-house processing, underwriting and funding.
 It also offers a “Homebuyer Protection Package” that includes “Credit Approval Protection,” which would pay you up to $1,000 for certain expenses and up to $5,000 for lost earnest money if you were preapproved but the lender becomes unable to close your loan; “Homebuyer Express,” a $500 17-day closing guarantee; and the “Lock and Shop” program, which locks your interest rate for 90 days and includes a one-time float down option.
-The lender also participates in more 500 local down payment assistance programs across the U.S.
+The lender also participates in more than 500 local down payment assistance programs across the U.S.

 Borrowers interested in a hybrid human-and-technology home loan experience

 - Rate-and-term and cash-out refinancing

 Guild Mortgage typically doesn’t charge an origination fee.